-Assistant Professor, Communication Disorders, Deaf Studies & Special Education
+Assistant Professor & SLP Research Lab Director, Communication Disorders, Deaf Studies & Special Education

-Kristen Secora is an assistant professor in communication disorders, deaf studies, and special education.
+Kristen Secora is an assistant professor in communication disorders, deaf studies, and special education, and directs the UT SLP Research Lab.
 She is a licensed Speech-Language Pathologist (SLP) with her Certificate of Clinical Competence (CCC) from the American Speech-Language-Hearing Association (ASHA).
 She worked as an SLP in a public elementary school for three years before joining the faculty at the University of Tennessee.
 Professor Secora has a passion for equipping pre-service teachers and speech-language pathology/audiology students with the tools to prepare them for graduate school and their professional lives.

 - Visual perspective-taking abilities in deaf signers